ryanlintott/ShapeUp/README.md

 A rounded corner with a radius.

 <img width="50" alt="Pink triangle with a concave cut corner" src="https://user-images.githubusercontent.com/2143656/157762293-ac45ea61-6427-4def-b560-060944ac2c1a.svg"> `.concave(radius: RelatableValue, concaveInset: CGFloat)`
-A concave corner where the radius determines the start and end points of the cut.
-The concave inset value is used to store the corner inset value as this is needed to properly draw inset variations.
+A concave corner is like an inverted rounded corner where the radius determines the start and end points of the cut.
+The concave inset value is the inset of the concave radius and is automatically adjusted when insetting this corner.

 <img width="50" alt="Pink triangle with a straight cut corner" src="https://user-images.githubusercontent.com/2143656/157762299-437bcec4-2fc8-475b-bbbb-ed810d86ca7f.svg"> `.straight(radius: RelatableValue, cornerStyles: [CornerStyle] = [])`
 A straight chamfer corner where the radius determines the start and end points of the cut.
 Additional corner styles can be used on the two resulting corners of the chamfer.
 (You can continue nesting recursively.)